1. Qualy Time Attack Season Schedule

 Drivers will have a 7-day grace-period at the end of a cup to upload their lap.
 We don't expect you to upload a lap the same day you race.
 For example, if you raced on May 31st (the last day of the Spring Cup), you will have until June 7th to upload your lap time to qualify in the Spring Cup.
 After that, the cup is closed and no more submissions will be allowed.
 We will allow other drivers to protest other laps for another 3 days, after which points for the cup will be tabulated.
 Please use the protest function wisely.

 Unlike in-person time attack organizations, drivers who compete in QTA can compete in as many cars as they wish.
-Any cars that you wish to compete with must be assigned in the Garage for both Motor and Modification class and you must register and pay the entry fee for each car ($10/additional car), for each cup.
-If you are using the same car but with a different setup that you switch back and forth with, each setup that results in a new class is an additional registration.
-Upload your laps for each car, and the fastest laps will be counted and tabulated at the end of the cup.
-Each car+class will earn points independently and do not accumulate up to the driver.
-However, from a competition standpoint, it may be more advantageous to race a single car in a single class.
+Any cars that you wish to compete with must be assigned in the Garage for both Motor and Modification class.
+If you are using the same car but with a different setup that you switch back and forth with (i.e., between Street & Street-E as you run ethanol), you must update the class before posting the lap, or reach out to us at info@qualytimeattack.com for assistance.
+Drivers will earn points in each modification category – if a driver has two cars in Stock (i.e., A-Stock & S-Stock), he will only earn points based on the faster car in that class.

 Cars may be updated, modified, and changed throughout the cup.
 Modifications that move the car from one class to another must be updated during the cup.
-Points accumulated to that point will be kept, but additional points will not be earned for that car+class.
-Drivers are allowed to move their car from one class to another once without charge – subsequent changes will cost an additional fee.
-Cars that were modified to a new class must begin earning points in that class from that point onward.
+Points accumulated in the previous class will be kept, but cars that were modified to a new class must begin earning points in that class from that point onward.
 Failure to properly report classing for modifications will be considered cheating.
 Please see the Code of Fair Competition.
 Please consult the rules to make sure your car is classed appropriately.
-Please note that while a cup is "live", only drivers who are registered in the cup are allowed to view the results, until the cup is closed.

-In the event of points ties, the winner will be determined by whoever has the most first place finishes throughout the full season.
-If drivers are still tied, the winner will be determined by whoever has the most second place finishes.
-If drivers are still tied, the winner will be determined by whoever has the most third place finishes, and so on until a winner is determined.
+In the event of points ties, the winner will be determined by whoever has the most laps uploaded throughout the full season.
+If the drivers are still tied, the driver with the earliest uploaded lap will be the winner.

 The rules we've implemented here are designed to ensure fair and fun competition.
 If you have any questions or concerns, please reach out to us – and most importantly, stay safe!